NPMA7/NPMA7/README.md

 **Current Status Quo**

 - 👨🏻‍💻 I’m currently working on World.
-- 🌱 I’m currently learning Python.
+- 🌱 I’m currently learning JavaScript.
 - 🤔 My research interests are with All.
-- 💬 Ask me about anything, I would not like to answer.